Home

 The Cost of Medical Billing Services

 The cost of medical billing services depends on which company you go with and the scope of services your healthcare practice needs.
-Here, we’ll talk about typical medical billing services fees as well as the cost of using SuperPay, the out-of-network insurance billing service provided by SuperBill (spoiler alert: SuperPay is always free for providers!).
+Here, we’ll talk about typical medical billing services fees in more depth than you're likely to find in a simple google search.

 One-Time Fees